swank-rats/docs/in/robot/robot.md

 ```

 The motor is powered with four batteries (each 1900mAH), the entire energy of the batteries are 7600mAH.
 The calculation
-with the maximum current of bth motors (172mA) results in a maximum working time of about 40h.
+with the maximum current of both motors (172mA) results in a maximum working time of about 40h.

 ![calculation of working time](robot/img/working-time.gif)

 ## Software

-The software is a small pythons script that uses [ws4py](https://ws4py.readthedocs.org/en/latest/) as websocket library
+The software is a small python script that uses [ws4py](https://ws4py.readthedocs.org/en/latest/) as websocket library
-and [DMCC](https://github.com/Exadler/DMCC_Library) to interact with the MotorControllerCape.
+and [DMCC](https://github.com/Exadler/DMCC_Library) to interact with the motor controller cape.

 ### WS4PY